Towards combinatorial characterization of the smoothness of Hessenberg Schubert varieties: Regularity of the graphs Gwh

 In this section, we aim to characterize the regularity of $\Gamma_{w,h}$ in terms of pattern avoidance.
-First, we focus on the generators for the given Hessenberg function~$h$ and extend our work described in Theorem~\ref{thm:irregular} by considering the converse of the theorem.
-The generators for~$h$ avoiding the seven patterns are shown to have nice properties that ensure the regularity of~$\Gamma_{w,h}$.
+First, we focus on the permutations in $\gen$ for the given Hessenberg function~$h$ and extend our work described in Theorem~\ref{thm:irregular} by considering the converse of the theorem.
+The permutations in $\gen$ avoiding the seven patterns have nice properties that ensure the regularity of~$\Gamma_{w,h}$.
 Subsequently, we assess more patterns to deal with an arbitrary permutation.
-The fact that a unique generator $\widetilde{w}$ exists for each $w$, where $\Gamma_{w,h}$ and $\Gamma_{\widetilde{w},h}$ are isomorphic graphs, plays an essential role.
+The fact that for each $w$ there exists a unique permutation $\widetilde{w}\in\gen$ satisfying~\eqref{eq:generator}, where $\Gamma_{w,h}$ and $\Gamma_{\widetilde{w},h}$ are isomorphic graphs, plays an essential role.